The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Threats to Validity

-\emph{Internal validity} is hampered due to our selection of statistical tests such as Kendall's $\tau$, the Wilcoxon Rank Sum test and Cliffs \textit{d}.
-However, all three are well established and used in software engineering research \cite{chowdhury_revisiting_2022, chowdhury_evidence_2025, gil_correlation_2017, inozemtseva2014coverage}.
+\emph{Internal validity} is hampered due to our selection of statistical tests such as Kendall's $\tau$, the Wilcoxon Rank Sum test, and Cliff's \textit{d}.
+However, these tests are well established and commonly used in software engineering research \cite{chowdhury_revisiting_2022, gil_correlation_2017, inozemtseva2014coverage}.
+To identify themes in the \emph{ExtremelyBuggy} methods, we used a manual labeling approach, which is inherently susceptible to human bias and error.
+To mitigate this threat, we compared the labeling of the first two authors and also received help from the third and fourth authors with 2+ and 10+ years of industry experience, respectively.

-\emph{External validity} is affected due to our use of only open source, java repositories, and it is unclear how our findings would extend to closed source projects or projects in different languages.
-We also ensured that the descriptions for our repositories were written in english.
-This was necessary to ensure bug-fix commits were able to identified using a english language keyword based approach and to ensure we could use commit messages and comments to assist in manual labeling.
-Future work is needed to find explore the differences in repositories with commit messages written in different languages.
+\emph{External validity} is affected by our use of only open-source Java repositories, and it is unclear how our findings would extend to closed-source projects or projects in other languages.
+Also, for our analysis, we had to ensure that the descriptions (e.g., commit messages) for our repositories were written in English, and discarded other repositories with non-English descriptions.

 \emph{Conclusion validity} of this study is influenced by all previous threats to validity.
-Additionally, our selection of a five-year threshold for age-normalization was chosen arbitrarily to allow for more change history of methods.
-Consequently, we repeated most of our experiments using a two and eight year threshold, and none of the major results from the first three RQs changed.
+Additionally, our selection of a five-year threshold for age-normalization can impact the conclusion we made.
+To mitigate this threat, we repeated most of our experiments using a two and eight-year threshold, and none of the major results from the first three RQs changed.
 However, future work is needed to see how the results may change for the manual analysis of \emph{ExtremelyBuggy} methods using different age-normalization thresholds.